matheger/matheger.github.io/_projects/1_project.md

 And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.

+Average Number of Rides Started on Workdays and Weekends

 241